 You can change your posture with a few easy adjustments.
-For example, lean slightly towards the other participant.
+For example, lean slightly toward the other participant.
 Let your arms hang by your sides or bring them together in your lap.
 Make brief eye contact throughout the interchange.
-These minor alterations send the message that you are actively listening, a factor which will make your conversational partner feel valued and more open to what you have to say.
+These minor alterations send the message that you are actively listening, a factor that will make your conversational partner feel valued and more open to what you have to say.

 Know when to keep silent.